mike-north/ember-octane-workshop/notes/14-async-data-fetching.md

 In the `teams` route defined at [`../app/routes/teams.js`](../app/routes/teams.js), we need to fetch the following data related to the logged in user:

 - User information
-- list of related teams
+- List of related teams

 Once again, import the `fetch` method at the top of the file, like we did for the login route: